jaryaman/propNews/README.md

-# rationalnews
+# propNews
 Systems &amp; Signals group project for rationally-reported news

+## How to log in to the AWS instance

 ```
-ssh ratnews # ssh into the EC2 instance
+ssh propnews # ssh into the AWS instance
 tmux attach # if there are any running sessions
 ```
 If there are running sessions, you will see the output.
 Otherwise, to run the script

 ```
 tmux
-cd rationalnews
+cd propnews
 ipython
 run main.py
 ```